PayString/paystring/readme.md

 **Query parameters (None)**

-The "Send confirmation receipt" method does not accept any query parameters.
+The "Send payment proofs" method does not accept any query parameters.

 **Headers parameters (Required)**